September 21, 2016

 If this is you, start slow!
 You will see results if you maintain consistency.

-To start out, we have outlined a basic meal plan that can help launch your physical recovery.
+To start out, we have outlined a basic meal plan that can help launch your physical recovery and slow your weight gain.

 1/4 cup of cooked steel cut oats 1 Veggie Burger 1 Pound Sirloin Steak